cinprens/Whisper-GUI/README.md

 - **GPU Acceleration**: Supports GPU acceleration using PyTorch for faster transcriptions.
 - **Dynamic Requirements Installation**: Users can install missing dependencies directly from the application.
 - **Real-Time System Monitoring**: Displays CPU, RAM, and (if available) GPU usage in real-time.
-- **Multiple Languages**: Supports both English and Turkish as the UI language.
 - **Character Count**: Displays the character count for both the transcription and translation.
 - **Log System**: Shows detailed logs during transcription and translation processes.